dseeni/TechArtDemos/README.md

 	Valences are sorted from min to max wherein (4,3) -> (3,4) for solver mapping purposes A valence combination of (3,4) -> Line Plane Intersection Solver

-In this way each additonal solvers have a unique vertex valence pair configuration as well:
+In this way each additonal solver has a unique edge vertex valence pair as well:

 - Line Line Solver -> (4,4) The easiest case wherein a perfect intersection exists
 - Skew Line Solver -> (4,4) The most common case, where no precise intersection exists
 - Double Skew Sover -> (4,4) Wherein the given edge belongs to a trianglualr face in the case of corner chamfers
 - Plane Plane Solver -> (3,3) Rare topology case when you partial chamfer side of a cube
 - Line Plane Solver -> (4,3) Common topology when you chamfer a cylinder head
+- Line Plane Solver -> (4+,4) A rare topological case wherein there are more than 4 edges connected to one vertex edge (see example below).
+In this instance UnChamfer will run a skew lines solver on each potential edge option, and select the edge the yields the minimum distance to intersection, assuming no intersection is found.
 ```

 - Maya Api 2.0 topological queries result in blending between 3 solvers on a per edge basis